โ€‹ โ€‹

 2. Exhale, pulling your core together and pressing your low back firmly into the mat as you slide your right heel away from your body.
 Keep your left heel planted on the mat.

-3. Then, trying to keep your extended leg as straight as possible, raise your leg off the ground to lift it back to the starting position.
+3. Trying to keep your extended leg as straight as possible, raise your leg off the ground to lift it back to the starting position.

 4. Repeat, this time sliding your left heel away from your body and keeping your right heel planted.

-Modification: Take out the leg raise and only perform the heel slides.
+Modification: Omit the leg raise, performing only the heel slides.

 Targets: Deep transverse abdominal muscles (TVA), lower abs and hips.